covjson/specification/profiles.md

 #### MultiPolygonSeriesCoverage profile

-- A coverage with MultiPolygonSeriesCoverage profile must have NdArray objects with `"axisNames"` of either `"t","z","composite"` or `"t","composite"`, depending on which axes are defined in the domain.
+- A coverage with MultiPolygonSeriesCoverage profile must have a domain with MultiPolygonSeries profile.

 Example:
 ```js